-There are various of terms when it comes to calculation of web traffics.
-Some statistics give you report in terms of daily and monthly unique visitors; some provides more – Pageviews, Hits, etc. You could have heard webmasters claiming their sites to have more than 1 million hits a month.
-But how big is 1 million hits, does that means they have 1 million visitors every month?
-Here’s a brief explanations for those who are confuse how figures in these web statistic terms are generated.
+There are various terms when it comes to the calculation of web traffics.
+Some statistics give you a report in terms of daily and monthly unique visitors; some provide more – Pageviews, Hits, etc. You could have heard webmasters claiming their sites to have more than 1 million hits a month.
+But how big are 1 million hits, does that mean they have 1 million visitors every month?
+Here are brief explanations for those who are confused about how figures in these web statistic terms are generated.

-Hits are rarely used to to judge a website’s traffic nowadays as they are not really accurate.
-The numbers are big and certainly cool, but generally useless.
+Hits are rarely used to judge a website’s traffic nowadays as they are not accurate.
+The numbers are big and undoubtedly cool, but generally useless.

 Pageviews is a calculation of how many times a page is viewed.
-Say a visitor lands on your main page, that’s 1 pageview.
-Same visitor clicks to About Us page, that’s another pageview.
-By dividing total pageviews with total unique visitors, you can get an idea how many pageviews each visitor generates.
+Say a visitor lands on your main page, that’s one pageview.
+The same visitor clicks to About Us page; that’s another pageview.
+By dividing total pageviews with total unique visitors, you can get an idea of how many page views each visitor generates.

-Impression is more or less a marketing term, normally calculated in bulk of 1000.
-It counts how many times a element (image, text, video) appears on a web page.
-If a advertisement network is paying $3/CPM (Cost Per Thousand Impressions), that means you are getting paid $3 when the banner appears 1000 times on your web page.
-Here’s 21 ad networks that pays you based on CPM ads.
+Impression is more or less a marketing term, typically calculated in the bulk of 1000.
+It counts how many times an element (image, text, video) appears on a web page.
+If an advertisement network is paying $3/CPM (Cost Per Thousand Impressions), that means you are getting paid $3 when the banner appears 1000 times on your web page.

 Visits / Unique Visitors

-Visits is normally equivalent to unique visitors.
+Visits are normally equivalent to unique visitors.
 Think of it as the number of different people (different IP) that visits your web page.
-Visits or unique visitors are the most essential numbers of all, when it comes to determine the traffic of a specific site.
+Visits or unique visitors are the essential numbers of all when it comes to determining the traffic of a specific site.